 In addition, there will be a number of informal social gatherings where volunteers can meet and share their experiences.

-reference from your current employer and two others (whom you have known for over 5 years).
+Appropriate adult volunteers are not required to complete an enhanced DBS form or police vetting; we do seek a reference from your current employer and two others (whom you have known for over 5 years).

 You would need to complete and return an application, safeguarding and data protection form (there is also an optional equal opportunities form).

 Post | YLF Volunteering, 71 College Road, Maidstone, Kent ME15 6SX

 If you require hard copies, they are available upon request.